How accurate is the proven reoffending rate and how does it vary by different groups? How and why does reoffending vary by reoffending propensity?

 Funded by: Innovate UK

-The project addresses the accuracy of reoffending rates, variations by different groups, and proposes interventions based on data analytics and predictive behavior recognition.
+The project addresses the accuracy of reoffending rates, variations by different groups, and the use of data analytics and interventions to reduce reoffending.

 Release on temporary licence (ROTL) provides eligible people currently in prison the opportunity to prepare for resettlement in the community through day or overnight release.
 The intended impact of ROTL is to reduce reo...